nus-cs2103-AY2324S2/ip/docs/README.md

 ```
 Got it I've added this task:
 [D][] submit proposal (by: today)
-You no have 1 task in the list
+You now have 1 task in the list
 ```
 **Using calendar dates**